yugahikida/statistical_learning/README.md

-- dana.R: code for ROC.
-- main.R: code for all the rest.
+- main.R: code for all the analysis.